 Looking to make recurring revenue as a blogger or online entrepreneur?
-Here’s exactly how to set up and easy online membership business so you can serve your audience and earn predictable income.
+Here’s exactly how to set up an easy online membership so you can serve your audience and earn predictable income.

-An online membership business is a fantastic way to monetize what you know.
-Plus you get to build closer relationships with your community, and help members improve their lives.
+An online paid membership is a fantastic way to monetize what you know.
+Plus you get to build closer relationships with your community and help your members improve their lives.

-Also, a membership business can be easily added to your existing blog or online business, because a membership is really just a community around you, your expertise, and your content.
+Also, a paid membership can be easily added to your existing blog or online business, because a membership is really just a community based off of your expertise and your content.

 Table of Contents

 Recurring revenue is not the only benefit of starting a membership.
-Other benefits include:
+Other benefits of the membership model include:

-- Building your authority and being seen as an expert in your space
+- Building your authority and credibility and being seen as an expert in your space

 - Creating a more intimate relationships with your audience.
-In addition to paying your money, the people in your membership become your evangelists and your R&D team.
+If you treat your members as your VIPs and offer them perks with member-only content, they will become your evangelists and your R&D team.

-- A membership is an easy, inexpensive way to create and launch new product
+- A membership is an easy, inexpensive way to create and launch a new product

 Let’s start with the basics…

-An online membership is typically where you providing exclusive content to your members at regular intervals, and they pay you at regular intervals to consume that content.
+An online membership business is where you provide exclusive content to your members at regular intervals, and they pay you at regular intervals to consume that content.

-The operative word here is “exclusive.”
+The operative word here is “exclusive” or members-only content.
 And usually in addition to exclusive content, you are selling exclusive access to you.

-Types of online membership businesses you could start:
+Types of online membership businesses I could start:

 - A community, usually with you at the center